MapRVA/skyway/docs/src/skyfilter.md

 ## Statements

-Below you can find descriptions of each statement supported by OSMFilter.
+Below you can find descriptions of each statement supported by SkyFilter.

 ### Selectors